marczukmichal/Dell-5310-Hackintosh/README.md

 - [ ] Fingerprint sensor - Touch ID cannot be simulated but I am trying to find an alternative

-- [ ] Changing display brightness with function keys (only command s / b)
 ## Additional Notes

 - How to hackintosh: https://dortania.github.io/OpenCore-Install-Guide/